Victor Pelson

-Victor A. Pelson (1937-2012) was an American executive and businessman.
+Victor A. Pelson (1937-2012) was an American executive and businessman who held varies senior positions in AT&T Corporation including served as a member of the Board of Directors.

-Background
+Early life and education

 Pelson graduated from the New Jersey Institute of Technology in 1959 with a Bachelor of Science degree in Mechanical Engineering.
 In 1988, NJIT awarded him the Edward F. Weston Medal.
 He received an Honorary Doctor of Science from the university in 2001, and served on the Board of Trustees for fourteen years.